-As far as really long distance travel, I stop every 3 – 5 hours and get everyone out and let them munch a bit, have a drink, and just relax.
-I also look at them closely to make sure everyone is doing ok.
+As far as really long distance travel, I stop every 3 – 5 hours and get everyone out.
+I let them munch a bit, have a drink, and just relax.
+I also look at them closely to make sure everyone is doing OK.
 Remember when you travel across state lines you need all your paperwork and a vet certificate on your goats.

 There are a couple of things to consider about getting your hauler set up so the drive is as good as it can possibly be.
 If I had a perfect world choice of a hauler, I would have ventilation I could control 100% being adjustable from almost closed to lots of air moving through.
 This way they aren’t getting blasted by wind, overheated, or sucking their own urine fumes which can be really bad for them.
 I would also have separate stalls for each pack goat.
 Now, I have never been able to manage the separate stalls, long-term.
 That’s because I’m just not there yet in my evolution as a packer.
 It’s mostly about money, as I’ve used stalls before, and they work awesome… The problem is it’s just hard to manage that when you keep having more goats!
 Guilty!

 It’s expensive to keep changing things.
 What stalls do that is so important, is it gives them a place to lean into.
 That helps with the constant movement.
 More importantly, it gives them a place to lay down without worrying about someone bullying them.
 Almost all babies lay down during hauling (I think it’s natural for most goats)… but they stop laying down once they learn they will get squashed by the big boys and they choose to stand.
 If we just always had them in a stall I believe they would lay down every time.
 It’s easier on them and it’s what they did since they were little.